svandu/react-app/README.md

 $ npm start
 ```

-For detailed explanation on how things work, check out the[documentation](https://reactjs.org/).
+For detailed explanation on how things work, check out the [documentation](https://reactjs.org/).